 As for the succession to the throne, the last Byzantine Emperor Constantine Dragases was a childless widower.
 He died during the combat assault of Constantinople and, accordingly, did not capitulate.
 According to tradition, his the most likely successor had to be his cousin, the megas domestikos Andronikos (known as Andronikos Palaiologos-Cantacuzene, although his descendants do not use the surname "Palaiologos").

 After Andronikos' death on July 3, 1453, his son Dmitry becomes the Head of the Dynasty, whom the Turks will call "Şeytan" (Shaitan).
 His son Michael, called "Şeytan oğlu" (Shaitan-oglu), will return to Constantinople and will be put to death in 1578.
 His son Andronikos will also be put to death in 1595.
 Andronikos' children will forever leave their homeland and settle down in the world.
 One of them, the great gentleman in waiting Constantine, will become the founder of the Valashian branch, from which the Valash-Russian branch will emerge, the only one that has survived to this day.
 His son Prince Dragić (Troyan) with his wife, children, servants and all property received the right to live in Transylvaniya, and also to be called Prince and Count of Transylvania and Hungary.
 This right is confirmed by two letters signed by the ruling Prince of Hungary George Rákóczi and Prince of Transylvania Imre.
 Dragić's son Prince Matthew was the great governor of Craiova, the lord of Magureni, and his grandson Prince Rodion Radukan moved to Russia in 1770 and founded the Serbian Hussar Regiment.
 By permission of Empress Catherine II of Russia he was given the right to wear the Byzantine family coat of arms on a cartouche (a box for ammunition).
 He was also the founder of the Valash-Russian branch.
 Unfortunately, the government of the Russian Empire did not recognize the Imperial House of Cantacuzenes and its members.
 The other Households gained the same destiny, so it's impossible to talk about the Imperial House or the Government in exile.
 The events of 1917 became a powerful blow for the Dynasty, most of which migrated to Sweden, Switzerland, Denmark, the United States and other countries.
 Many of them have become the lieges of Kings and prefer not to remember their origins.
 Those who remained in Russia underwent deprivation from the Soviet power.
 Prince Ivan Pavlovich was executed by shooting in Odessa, unable to get to his father and brothers in Switzerland.
 His younger brother Prince Matthew, was executed by shooting in Moscow, and his daughter Tatiana, my great-grandmother, managed to escape.
 As remembered by Prince M. Cantacuzine-Speransky: "In 1918, when our house was burnt, everything was destroyed, there was not a single official document concerning the Valash-Russian branch of our family."
 Such a cruel time took many lives, maimed destinies, separated families and destroyed historical monuments.
 Now, we know about many documents only from the memories of people who saw them, some of them have been preserved in copies and few originals.
-Princess Tatiana married Peter V. Gorshkov, a representative of the Polish family Gorzhkovsky.
-At this time, de jure, the grandson of Prince George Pavlovich, the Bishop Ambrose of Geneva and the West Europe (in the world - Prince Peter Petrovich Cantacuzene of Byzantium) was the Head of the Dynasty.
+Princess Tatiana married Peter Gorshkov, a representative of the Polish family Gorzhkovsky.
+At this time, de jure, the grandson of Prince George Pavlovich, the Bishop Ambrose of Vevey (Russian Orthodox Chirch Outside Russia; in the world - Prince Pierre Cantacuzene of Byzantium) was the Head of the Dynasty.
 He died on July 20, 2009.
-As he left no children, the dynasty's priority passed to the descendants of Princess Tatiana (according to Thomas of the year of 1171 of the succession in Byzantium).
-Since my grandfather and father gave up the title, in 2014 I became the Head of the Dynasty and, as the heir to the throne, I have the title "Basileus" and the international status of Fons Honorum.
+As he and his uncles left no children, the dynasty's priority passed to the descendants of Princess Tatiana (in Byzantium there was no law on succession to the throne, but succession to "the Castilian" system became traditional from the 10th century, which was secured by the Tomos (Decree) of the year of 1171 of Patriarch Michael III "of Anchialus" of Constantinople).
+Since my grandfather and father gave up the title, in 2014 I became the Head of the Dynasty and, as the heir to the throne, I have the title "titular Basileus of the Romans & All Ecumene" and the international status of Fons Honorum.
 My rights are recognized by the heads of many states, aristocrats, Heads of different Dynasties, knightly Orders and historians, with whom I support communication.
-Since 2017, my rights have been recognized by the Ecumenical Patriarchate, which no candidate for the throne has had since 1453.
+Since 2017, my rights have been recognized by the Ecumenical Patriarchate (through the Exarch of the Ecumenical Patriarch), which no candidate for the throne has had since 1453.